-Specific deterrence is achieved through the oral reprimand and a 4-month suspension of the Member's certificate of registration.
+The proposed penalty provides for specific deterrence through the oral reprimand and the 4-month suspension of the Member's certificate of registration.
 The oral reprimand allows the Member to gain perspective into her actions and how it is viewed by other members of the profession and the public.
-The four-month suspension demonstrates to the Member that this kind of dishonesty is unacceptable from members of the nursing profession and will ensure that the conduct will not be repeated.
+The 4-month suspension demonstrates to the Member that this kind of dishonesty is unacceptable from members of the nursing profession and will ensure that the conduct will not be repeated.